weimin581/demo_CSRNS/README.md

 # demo_CSRNS
-The demo of our image inpainting method CSRNS
+The demo of our method for simultaneous image denoising and completion.